godotengine/godot-docs/classes/class_audiostream.rst

 Description
 -----------

 Base class for audio streams.
-Audio streams are used for music playback, or other types of streamed sounds that don't fit or require more flexibility than a Sample.
+Audio streams are used for sound effects and music playback, and support WAV (via :ref:`AudioStreamSample<class_AudioStreamSample>`) and OGG (via :ref:`AudioStreamOGGVorbis<class_AudioStreamOGGVorbis>`) file formats.

 Tutorials
 ---------